Kiss Me Deadly (song)

 "Kiss Me Deadly" is a 1988 song by Lita Ford, appearing on the album Lita released in the same year.
 It is regarded as one of Ford's signature songs, and is the second highest-charting single of her solo career, after "Close My Eyes Forever" from the same album.

 Music video

-The song's video was placed on New York Times list of the 15 Essential Hair-Metal Videos.
+The song's video was placed on The New York Times list of the "15 Essential Hair-Metal Videos".